Trail Ridge Road: Exploring America's Highest Scenic Highway in Rocky Mountain National Park

 North of Trail Ridge Road, there is another parallel road, Old Fall River Road, which can be combined with Trail Ridge Road to make a loop.
 Anyone who has been here before knows that the most convenient place to find a hotel in the vicinity of Rocky Mountain National Park is Estes Park.
 If you stay in Estes Park, when the weather is suitable, many people will choose to drive from Old Fall River Road to the Alpine Visitor Center and then turn around and go west to east on Trail Ridge Road to make a loop.
 The weather is favorable.

-Let's take a walk from east to west and see what beautiful sights you can see along the way.
+Now, let's take a tour from east to west to see the beautiful sights along this iconic road.

 Attractions | Beavor Pond

-Entering Trail Ridge Road from Deer Mountain's fork, Beaver Pond is the first lookout we will pass on Trail Ridge Road from east to west, a very short 0.2 mile trail, a place to observe the wetland ecology.
+After entering Trail Ridge Road from the Deer Mountain fork, Beaver Pond is the first scenic overlook you'll encounter when driving from east to west.
+This spot features a very short 0.2-mile trail, perfect for observing the wetland ecosystem.

 Attractions | Hidden Valley